Olalekan4545/Legal-Operations-Performance-Analysis-Dashboard/README.md

 - Billable Hours vs Profit
 - Top 10 Revenue-Generating Cases

-3. ## Lawyer & Client Performance
+### Page 3 - Lawyer & Client Performance

-Evaluates lawyer productivity and client value.
+This Page was created to assess the performance of lawyers and understand client value across the firm.
+This page examines lawyer productivity, utilization, revenue contribution, client satisfaction, and client segmentation, enabling leaders to recognize top-performing lawyers, strengthen client relationships, and allocate resources more effectively.

-Insights Include
+Insights Include:
 - Revenue by Lawyer
 - Lawyer Utilization
 - Client Satisfaction